Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Optimization of OFS problem

 \end{enumerate}

+\utwo{We introduce these definitions to be precise about how we measure algorithm performance.
+Although quality‐of‐solution and best‐so‐far are standard concepts, we did not find their formal definitions in the related literature and so we give them here for clarity and reproducibility.}

-The results of this experiment are summarized in Figure \ref{fig:application1}.
-In both plots on this figure, the X axis depicts the number of times $t$ function $\Fest_K$ was evaluated.
-The Y axis in part (a) of Figure \ref{fig:application1} represents the approximated mean of $\mathrm{f}$ criterion.
+The results of the numerical experiment are summarized in Figure~\ref{fig:application1}. \utwo{All the algorithms are given the same total number of the allowed objective function evaluations, except BO, for the reasons discussed in Sec.~\ref{sec:bo}.} In both plots on this figure, the X axis depicts the number of times $t$ function $\Fest_K$ was evaluated.
+The Y axis in part (a) of Figure~\ref{fig:application1} represents the approximated mean of quality-of-solution criterion.
 This plot shows that candidate solutions in Integer Fast Ga, Noisy Portfolio, and BO vary and do not improve on average when the optimization process proceeds.
 However, NGOpt starts producing solutions that perform better on average when approximately half of the given computational budget is exhausted.
 This can happen due to the switch of the underlying optimization algorithm that NGOpt uses.
 Average candidate solutions considered by $(\mu/2, \lambda)$ MIES significantly improve in the first half of the optimization process, but then stagnate until the end.

-The Y axis in part (b) of Figure \ref{fig:application1} represents the approximated mean of $\mathrm{g}$ criterion and the shaded area represents the approximated standard deviation of $\mathrm{g}$ for each algorithm in $\mathbb{A}_1$.
-The line for every algorithm in this plot constitutes the lower envelope of the corresponding line in the plot (b) of Figure \ref{fig:application1}.
+The Y axis in part (b) of Figure~\ref{fig:application1} represents the approximated mean of best-so-far criterion and the shaded area represents the approximated standard deviation of best-so-far for each algorithm in $\mathbb{A}_1$.
+The line for every algorithm in this plot constitutes the lower envelope of the corresponding line in the plot (b) of Figure~\ref{fig:application1}.
 All the algorithms except $(\mu/2, \lambda)$ MIES on average produced some solutions that outperform the baseline solution.
-It is clear, that algorithm $(\mu + \lambda)$ EA, $(\mu/2 + \lambda)$ EA and UMDA outperform all the other considered algorithms in both criteria $\mathrm{f}$ and $\mathrm{g}$.
+It is clear, that algorithm $(\mu + \lambda)$ EA, $(\mu/2 + \lambda)$ EA and UMDA outperform all the other considered algorithms in both criteria; \utwo{quality-of-solution and best-so-far}.
 We call those three algorithms \emph{leading algorithms} and aim to improve their performance in our further investigation.